 Cindy Taylor-Patch, Director of Training

-Cindy Taylor-Patch joined the Academy staff in September 2002.
+Cindy Taylor-Patch joined the Academy staff in September, 2002 as In-service Training Coordinator and in 2012 was promoted to the Director of Training.
+She oversees basic and in-service training programs for all certification levels.
 Cindy has a Master’s degree in Forensic Psychology with emphasis on police psychology, criminal behavior, research & statistics.
 Prior to coming to the Academy she worked in the mental health field, primarily as a Crisis Clinician working with individuals who were experiencing suicidal thoughts, depression, psychosis, in need of detox from drugs or alcohol, or dealing with a variety of other issues.
-Her main interests are police trauma & suicide, mental health, disabilities, and alcohol & drug-related training.
+Her main interests are police wellness (stress and trauma exposure), mental health, suicide intervention, disabilities, death notification and alcohol & drug-related training.

 Drew Bloom, Director of Administration